Darth-Darsh/WiDS-5.0_MonteCarlo/README.md

     * **Tutorial** ([FreeCodeCamp Tutorial Video](https://www.youtube.com/watch?v=QUT1VHiLmmI&pp=ygUgbnVtcHkgdHV0b3JpYWwgZm9yIGJlZ2lubmVycyBmY2M%3D))
     *   **Resource:** NumPy: The absolute basics for beginners ([numpy.org](https://numpy.org/doc/stable/user/absolute_beginners.html))
     *   **Focus on:** What is a NumPy array?
 How do you create arrays?
 What is array indexing, slicing, and, most importantly, **vectorization**?
 This concept is the key to writing fast, modern data science code.
     * For those who are already proficient in NumPy, look up advanced features like universal functions, Numpy strides, and array siblings.
+Also look up advanced features such such as JIT compilation for numpy (using Numba).
+You can also look up other advanced tools such as JAX and Cython, and use them instead of Numpy in the assignments.
 *   **Matplotlib - Our Visualization Tool:**
     * **Tutorial** ([FreeCodeCamp Tutorial Video](https://www.youtube.com/watch?v=3Xc3CA655Y4))
     *   **Resource:** Pyplot Tutorial ([matplotlib.org](https://matplotlib.org/stable/tutorials/pyplot.html))